 Produce Visual Content.

 Many people respond to visual stimuli subconsciously.
 90% of information transmitted to the brain is visual.
 Your website doesn’t have to be too elegant, but it has to be functional or easy to navigate without putting at stake design tips.
 Don’t be afraid of white spaces or more on your webpage.
-People will appreciate a breathing space instead of an info-overload when they least asked for it.
+People will appreciate a breathing space instead of an info-overload when they least ask for it.

 In designing your website, you have to consider understanding the meanings of the colors you are going to use for fonts and spaces so it can better support your content, message, or brand.
 In retrospect, bright or warm colors induce a sense of energy and playfulness.
 Pastel colors and the cold tones may evoke a subtle touch of modernity.
-Meanwhile, Dark colors can effect emphasis and stability.
-There are many variants and hues to choose from and when creating your website, know your preferences but consider the tones that would best describe your brand.
+Meanwhile, Dark colors can affect emphasis and stability.
+There are many variants and hues to choose from, and when creating your website, know your preferences but consider the tones that best describe your brand.

-Make your readers feel comfortable when reading through your contents.
+Make your readers feel comfortable when reading through your content.
 Choose font designs that convey the character of your page.
 If you are blogging for a candy store or a kiddie meal, playful fonts can help.
 If you are communicating a strong message, use bold fonts.
 Like colors, your fonts evoke different emotions.

 Videos.
 Get your audiences talking about your website.
-Adding a video may get your viewers to comment or engage with the presentation.
+Adding a video may make your viewers comment or engage with the presentation.
 Videos of demonstrations, testimonials, or explanations can enhance your site, and it is a plus point for web page dedication.
 Or you can go the extra mile and produce an animation or a moving graphic presentation.